22 Mar Pollen In Houston

 Pollen in Houston

-Pollen is measured per cubic meter of air by the Houston Health Department.
-The laboratory uses an instrument called the Burkard Spore Trap to measure air samples, in order to provide a daily report and recorded message for the pollen and mold spore count within the Area.
+Pollen in Houston is measured per cubic meter of air by the Houston Health Department.
+The laboratory uses the Burkard Spore Trap to measure air samples, providing a daily report and recorded message for the pollen and mold spore count within the Area.
 The Burkard Spore Trap collects pollen and mold spores 10 liters/ min, 24 hours a day.

 *Houston Health Department